shunxing12345/swecompass/README.md

 ---

-## 🧠 SWECompass: A High-Coverage, Multi-Dimensional Benchmark for Real-World Software Engineering
+## 🧠 SWE-Compass: Towards Unified Evaluation of Agentic Coding Abilities for Large Language Models

 Current evaluations of LLMs for software engineering are limited by a narrow range of task categories, a Python-centric bias, and insufficient alignment with real-world development workflows.
 To bridge these gaps, SWECompass establishes a **high-coverage, multi-dimensional, and production-aligned evaluation framework**:

 * ✨ Covers **8 software engineering task types, 8 programming scenarios, and 10 programming languages**
 * ✨ Contains **2000 high-quality instances sourced from real GitHub pull requests**
-* ✨ Data is systematically filtered and validated to ensure reliability and diversity
 * ✨ Supports multi-dimensional performance comparison across task types, languages, and scenarios

 By integrating heterogeneous code tasks with real engineering practices, SWECompass provides a **reproducible, rigorous, and production-oriented benchmark** for diagnosing and improving the software engineering capabilities of large language models.